IKEA view on air

 - Most IKEA products have been on a journey from supplier, to distribution centre and finally to the store.
 While we don’t own these fleets, transport service providers have to abide to IWAY and reach sustainability targets - for instance only trucks that fulfil the national engine emissions standards of 10 years old or less may be used.
 New data tools are being introduced which will give us a clearer idea about how much pollution transportation is producing, so that we can tackle the issue.

 - We also look for transport service providers who are innovating with alternative fuels.
-All transport undertaken in Sweden and Norway is fuelled by hydrogenated vegetable oil, which not only reduces greenhouse gas emissions by 85% compared to diesel, but also significantly reduces air emissions such as sulphur oxides, nitrogen oxides and particulate matter.
-In the US, our Tejon Distribution Centre have partnered with TransPower to introduce electric shunting trucks, which use new battery technology to propel heavy-duty vehicles while minimising carbon emissions.
-In China we’re working on a project to convert used cooking oil into biofuel.
+All transport undertaken in Sweden and Norway is fuelled by hydrogenated vegetable oil, which not only reduces greenhouse gas emissions by 85 percent compared to diesel, but also significantly reduces air emissions such as sulphur oxides, nitrogen oxides and particulate matter.
+In China some of our short distance transport run on used cooking oil that’s been converted into biofuel.

 - Air pollution from home delivery is expected to increase significantly in the next years.
-To tackle this, our biggest franchisee, IKEA Group, is rolling out a major strategy this year, aiming to transition to electric vehicles or other zero emission transport options for customer deliveries and services.
+To tackle this, our biggest franchisee, INGKA Group, rolled out a major strategy 2017, aiming to transition to electric vehicles or other zero emission transport options for customer deliveries and services.

 - Because a large amount of indoor air pollution comes from burning fuel to cook, we work to replace ceramic- and gas hobs with induction hobs in in all price levels so that more people understand the benefits of induction and can afford it.